EdmundLeex/photogrify.me/README.md

 ### Photo Upload
 Photo upload is implemented by integration of Cloudinary API.
-Utilizing the size manipulation API, loading a full page of thumnails is maded much faster.
+Utilizing the size manipulation API, loading a full page of thumbnails is made much faster.

 ### Data Integrity
-By using flux architecture, all the information being displayed on the page are a real refelction of data from database.
+By using flux architecture, all the information being displayed on the page are a real reflection of data from database.

 Photos are always tight to an album.
 This is enforced by a design pattern.
-Database and Cloudinary storeage are synchronized.
-Photo deletion will remove data both from database and cloudinary, which prevents accumulation of unwanted data.
+Database and Cloudinary storage are synchronized.
+Photo deletion will remove data both from database and Cloudinary, which prevents accumulation of unwanted data.

 ### Modularized Components
-Most of the React components are abstrated and grouped by their logical similarity.
+Most of the React components are abstracted and grouped by their logical similarity.
 This makes adding features much easier, and at the same time, make sure the code base is maintainable as it grows.

 ## Todos
 - Photos sharing with permission level (view, edit)
-- Color of the week (data visualization by extrating colors data from photo)
+- Color of the week (data visualization by extracting colors data from photo)
 - Search algorithm optimization
-- Photo editing feqture
+- Photo editing feature